parenting

 Recorded Wednesday, January 6th, 2021.

-During this episode we learn more about what inspired her to make her film, Untying Breastfeeding, and we talk about tongue ties, breastfeeding support, care...
-Read more
+In this episode, we learn what inspired her to make her film, Untying Breastfeeding, and discuss topics such as tongue ties, breastfeeding support, the role of care… Read more

 Stop Separating Birthing Families!

-Several hospitals in the Commonwealth of Massachusetts are routinely separating pregnant people from their partners or labor support person, for hours, days and even weeks--find out why this is happening and why it should never be happening!
-And then sign our petition to tell Governor Baker to sign an Executive Order to stop this practice of separation.
+Several hospitals across Massachusetts are routinely separating pregnant people from their partners or chosen labor support person — sometimes for hours, days, or even weeks.
+Discover why this is happening, and why it should never be allowed.
+Then, make your voice heard: sign our petition urging Governor Baker to issue an Executive Order to end this separation practice.

 #43 Baby Sign Language with Sheryl White

 Our guest today is Sheryl White, a well-known baby sign language teacher in our area.
-She’s also a certified infant massage instructor, Reiki Master and also received training in her father-in-law’s program, Dr. Burton White’s ‘New Parents as Teachers’ based on his book the First Three Years of Life.
+She’s also a certified infant massage instructor, Reiki Master, and trained in her father-in-law Dr. Burton White’s program, “New Parents as Teachers,” based on his book The First Three Years of Life.

-Sheryl has been teaching classes to...
-Read more
+Sheryl has been teaching classes to parents, teachers,… Read more

 #38 Words Matter!
 Let's Talk about Feeding & Parenting with Renee Beebe, MEd, IBCLC, RLC